official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 a College of Commissioners.
 UNMOVIC was funded from Oil‑for‑Food (OFF) revenue.

-2 UN Security Council, 30 March 1999, ‘Letter dated 27 March 1999, from the Chairman of the panels established pursuant to the note by the President of the Security Council of 30 January 1999 (S/1999/100) addressed to the President of the Security Council’ (S/1999/356).
+[^2]: UN Security Council, 30 March 1999, ‘Letter dated 27 March 1999, from the Chairman of the panels
-3 UN Security Council resolution 1284 (1999).
+[^3]: UN Security Council resolution 1284 (1999).

 201